Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Reception, aperitif, networking

-Here, smaller or medium-sized lineups are often ideal: present and high-quality, but not too dominant.
-Conversations should remain possible.
+Here, smaller or medium-sized lineups are often ideal: present and elegant, but not too dominant.
+Conversations should remain easy.

 Dinner and quieter programme moments

 Dinner music needs sound quality, timing and a good sense of volume.
-A smaller formation or reduced performance style can feel more premium than too much stage energy.
+A smaller formation or understated performance style can feel more stylish than too much stage energy.

 Opening, awards, first dance

-For special moments, a lineup that carries the dramaturgy is valuable: clear vocals, good dynamics, suitable arrangements and enough musical presence.
+For special moments, a lineup that carries the musical arc is valuable: clear vocals, good dynamics, suitable arrangements and enough musical presence.

 Dance floor and party

 If the band is meant to carry the party, medium to larger lineups are often stronger.
-More voices, more rhythm and possibly horns create a different energy on the dance floor.
+More vocalists, more rhythm and possibly horns create a different energy on the dance floor.

 The lineup is a central pricing factor, but not the only one.

-More musicians mean more artistic performance, more preparation, more coordination, more technical requirements and often more setup time.
-At the same time, a larger lineup can make an event feel significantly more premium, representative and emotional.
+More musicians mean more musicianship on stage, more preparation, more coordination, more technical requirements and often more setup time.
+At the same time, a larger lineup can make an event feel significantly more prestigious and emotional.

-Besides band size, playing time, venue, travel, setup, technical equipment, room size, event duration, desired music phases and schedule also influence the offer.
-This is why The Jetset Society does not publish fixed package prices and instead prepares individual offers.
+Besides band size, the quote also reflects performance time, venue, travel, setup, technical equipment, room size, event duration, the parts of the day you want covered and the schedule.
+This is why The Jetset Society provides pricing guidance and prepares tailored quotes.

 A compact decision aid for typical event situations.

-Wedding with dinner and party5–8 musiciansVersatile, emotional, danceable
+Wedding with dinner and partyapprox.
+60–150 guests5 to 8 musiciansVersatile, emotional, danceable

-Corporate event with later dance floor5–8 musiciansProfessional, present, dynamic
+Corporate event with later dance floorapprox.
+80–200 guests5 to 8 musiciansProfessional, present, dynamic

 Band size is closely connected to the question of which music solution fits the event in the first place.